-Adults may be referred for assessments by tertiary institutions, workplaces or other agencies.
+Adults may be referred for assessments by tertiary institutions, workplaces, or other agencies.
 A full or partial assessment can be completed dependent on individual requirements.
 Self-referrals are also welcomed.

-When relevant, we may include assessments to look at attention difficulties (Conners 3), adaptive functioning (ABAS), and language difficulties (CELF-5)
+When relevant, we may include other questionnaires/ psychometrics that screen for attention difficulties (Conners 3), adaptive functioning (ABAS), and language difficulties (CELF-5)

 A full assessment consists of two sesssions (IQ and SLD).

 Many children enjoy the first session of the assessment (IQ) as it does not involve reading or writing.
 Activities are varied.

 The second session (SLD battery) involves academic-related skills that are fundamental to literacy and numeracy.
 The tests administered will vary somewhat according to the age of your child, presenting problems and performance on earlier items.

 Each session may last between 1 to 2 hours depending on the individual.
 If the two sessions are booked on the same day, a short break will be provided between sessions.
 Break times may vary from 15-30 min depending on the individual.

 At the end of the last assessment, a feedback session is offered to parents/individuals (if adults) to provide a summary of initial findings and discuss any concerns.
 Additional screening tools will also be suggested if deemed necessary to further investigate potential difficulties.

 Clients are welcomed to visit the centre beforehand if your child may be anxious in new situations.
 You may also be able to meet the psychologist prior to the assessment.
 While the psychologist will explain to both you and your child what will be done during the actual assessment, they will work with your child alone.